-Basic idea for the proposed work is conceived from very general system .
-We initially consider 1000 samples, of very common people and seven conditional attributes such as profession , lack of education, below poverty lines ,blind faith opportunist ,socially neglected and minority it's values are defined as average ,above average and high and
+Basic idea for the proposed work is conceived from very general blind faith or belief of the society.
+We initially consider 1000 samples, of very common people and seven conditional attributes such as financial crisis , lack of education, to achieve goal in very short period of time , life below poverty lines ,socially neglected , minority, family background it's values are defined as average ,above average and high and decision attributes are positive , negative .
+For better understanding we rename the attributes as $(a_1,a_2,a_3,a_4,a_5,a_6,a_7)$ as conditional attributes (b_1,b_2,b_3) as values of the conditional attributes and (c_1,c_2) as decision attributes respectively We collected the data for our from different sources